 At the beginning of July, Fortune reported that True Religion had become the 23 retailer or consumer-orientated company to file for bankruptcy this year based on data compiled by the magazine and S&P Global Market Intelligence.
 The industry is on track for a record-breaking year for bankruptcies.

-And while most analysts blame Amazon for traditional retailers’ troubles, the online retail giant is only part of the problem.
+And while most analysts blame Amazon for the retail apocalypse , the online retail giant is only part of the problem.
 Many of this year’s bankruptcies have been companies that have failed to invest in their online offering and have over expanded their physical store presence, making it all but impossible to cut costs fast enough and re-position the business.

 S&P Global Market Intelligence said in an article earlier this year that, "Retail's troubles are manifold, and the diagnosis is different in each struggling company's case, but it is widely agreed that the U.S. is over-stored and that the solution for flat or declining in-store sales resides to a significant degree online, where the most sales growth is now taking place."